-Family Member - For the purposes of this policy, the definition of family member is that defined in the Family Medical Leave Act (child, parent, spouse or domestic partner).
+Family Member - For the purposes of this policy, the definition of family member is that defined in the Family Medical Leave Act (child, parent, spouse, or domestic partner, grandchild, grandparent, sibling and in-laws city152).

 3. Eligible Leave

 Accrued compensatory time off, vacation or general leave hours may be donated.
 The minimum donation an employee may make is two (2) hours and the maximum is forty (40) hours.